dappsnation/akita-ng-fire/doc/collection/service/api.md

 > `add` will create an id on the client-side if not provided.

-This example shows how to add a movie and a stakeholder for this movie with a batch :
+This example shows how to add a movie and a stakeholder for this movie with a batch:

 ```typescript
 const write = await movieService.batch();